WycliffeAssociates/cro-hackathon-2024-10/readme.md

     -   [x] Commit staged files.
     -   [x] Push files to server.
 -   [x] Don't use sed to make changes to files, do it within the app.
+-   [x] Debug why it hangs on directory load sometimes
+-   [x] Update display with corrected word